eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

 ```

-If we want to really save the data, we have to tell the API, we know the latest version number.
+If we want to really save the data, we have to tell the API we know the latest version number.
 ```php

 $company = array(